tchajed/audiobook-splitting/README.md

 The workflow is extremely hacky, but it works for me for _A Song of Ice and Fire_, where chapter headings contain the POV character and thus are meaningful and easily identified.
 If you think some part of this is useful but the code is too specific, please open an issue describing what your situation looks like and I'd be happy to start generalizing!
 Likewise, if the process is too complicated but you think this would be useful feel free to open an issue.

 In particular, this is what my situation looks like.
-The book is split into 30-40 1 hour 15 minute parts.
-Each part contains multiple chapters, and occasionally the last chapter in a file is continued in the next.
+The book is split into around 35, 1 hour 15 minute-long parts.
+Each part contains multiple chapters, and occasionally the last chapter in a part is continued in the next.
 Chapters are introduced by the name of the POV character ("Eddard", "Arya", etc).
 In the end, I want a file per chapter with its number and the POV character, matching the affordances I get from the digital version of the book.

 ## Workflow